The Waking Dream

 The next day she is with you constantly—whispering to you and showing you things.
 Telling you what a pedantic little bitch you are.
 Hounding you.
-Speaking from aspects of yourself you hardly knew existed; removing you from the groove you’re in and exposing new melodies.
-Harmonising with your sweet disorder.
+Speaking from aspects of yourself you hardly knew existed; removing you from the groove you’re in and exposing new melodies—laughing at your sweet disorder.

 And then…the second ceremony with a double dose.
 The night is darker and heavier.
 She tastes even worse.
 There is much vomiting now, from guides and guests alike.
 I wonder silently about having more, then decide I don’t want more of her inside me.
 She is deadlier tonight and takes her time coming on…

 Closing my eyes I see spider webs opening up all around me.
 But I move inside them—they push back and stretch infinitely into other realms.
 Then I notice that the wooden roof above me is made in the pattern of a dreamcatcher.
 It’s a reference to the dimensional portals that connect the various aspects of life.
-Ayahuasca whispers to me now and shows me ancient civilisations, jaguars, falcons, spiders and combinations of all of them.
+Ayahuasca shows me jaguars, falcons, spiders and combinations of all of them.
 Graphic corruption: nudity and debauchery that make Pornhub look like a candy store—followed by a shattering expression of divine love.

 Ayahuasca is with you now, more like a companion; a wise conspirator.
 She knows you, and you trust her because she has seen the WORST parts of you and is holding your hand anyway.
 The darkness must be faced and embraced before balance will come—only then can there be enlightenment.
 She shows you how all beings are connected, how life runs like water across the Earth.